 As with physical and spiritual health, relationships can survive and even thrive during the holidays if deliberately considered rather than reacted to and given band-aid fixes.

-Consider the following advice as you work toward healthy relationships through the holidays and beyond.
+Consider the following advice as you work toward healthy relationships during the holidays and beyond.

 - Be committed to caring.
 A focus on building bridges and not walls in our relationships, especially during the holidays, leads us to show concern for others and to focus on what blesses them.